NatykaC/Frontend-Full-Stack-Portfolio-Project/README.md

 Use the "Delete" button to remove a crystal you no longer want in your collection.

 Stretch Goal
--Added middleware as part of the backend that validates crystal name and color.
+-Added middleware as part of the backend that validates crystal name and crystal color.

 Frontend Netlify Link:
 https://divine-crystals-by-natyka-callwood.netlify.app/